-Secant pile walls are usually installed as retaining structures and support systems for deep foundations, retaining elements and at the same time load-bearing walls and deep foundations for engineering constructions (e.g. walls and foundations of underground storeys, stand-alone and framed bridgeheads, etc.).
+Secant pile walls are typically installed as retaining structures and lateral support systems for deep foundations, retaining elements and at the same time load-bearing walls and deep foundations for engineering constructions (e.g. walls and foundations of underground structures, tunnels, stand-alone and framed bridgeheads, etc.).

 This video demonstrates the secant piling method, which involves the installation of a secant pile wall & Vor der Wand:

-The primary piles/columns cast first are called female or soft.
-The reinforced load-bearing piles are drilled to intersect the female piles/columns and are called male or hard.
+The primary piles/columns cast first are called female or soft piles.
+These unreinforced piles are typically made using materials such as bentonite, cement, or weak concrete.
+The reinforced load-bearing piles are drilled to intersect the female piles/columns and are called male or hard piles.

-Cantilever pile walls can be used for protecting land faults up to 5m high or, if using anchors or struts, up to 20m high.
+Cantilever pile walls can be used for protecting land faults up to 5m high or, if using anchors or a strut system, up to 20m high.
 Secant pile walls allow for protecting land faults up to 5-6m or, if using anchors or struts, up to 25m high.
-The standard rake of the installed pile wall does not exceed 1:75, however, under special monitoring, the rake can be reduced to 1:125 and, in some cases, even to 1:200 for secant walls made of hard piles and installed using the CCFA technology.
+The standard rake of the installed pile wall does not exceed 1:75.
+However, under special monitoring, the rake can be reduced to 1:125 and, in some cases, even to 1:200 for secant walls made of hard piles and installed using the CCFA technology.

 The main advantages of secant pile walls are: